jerrykuku/luci-theme-argon/README.md

     A new LuCI theme for OpenWrt
   </h1>
     <h3 align="center">
     Argon is a clean HTML5 theme for LuCI.
-Users may<br>setup their own favorite logins, including beautiful<br>pics and customized mp4 videos.
+Users may<br>setup their own favorite logins, including beautiful<br>pics and customized mp4 videos.<br><br>
   </h3>

   <a href="/LICENSE">